Qovery/documentation/website/docs/using-qovery/configuration/business/organization.md

 ## Using Organization

-To asign an application to an organization, put the organization name in the `.qovery.yml`:
+To assign an application to an organization, put the organization name in the `.qovery.yml`:

 ```yaml title=".qovery.yml" {2}
 application: